lowRISC/opentitan/hw/ip/usbdev/doc/_index.md

 The USB device module is a simple software-driven gneric USB device interface for Full-Speed USB operation.
-The IP includes the physical layer interface (capable of using 3.3V I/O pads, but could be extended to a more formal USB PHY), the low level USB protocol and a packet buffer interface to the software.
+The IP includes the physical layer interface (switchable between regular 3.3V I/O pads, or a differential USB transceiver), the low level USB protocol and a packet buffer interface to the software.